Research Data Management

 RDMO

 We – the institutions involved in Text+ – offer advise to researchers from the very beginning of the research process in all steps of the systematic organisation of their research data.
 In doing so, we draw on the expertise of our certified data repositories.
-To guide you through this process and to document your research data in the form of a data management plan, Text+ offers a questionnaire which is closely based on the standard catalogue of the Research Data Management Organiser (RDMO).
-Currently, we provide a first (German) version that will be successively revised and expanded and will soon be integrated into the eResearch Alliance of the SUB Göttingen as a reusable XML catalogue.
+To guide you through this process and to document your research data in the form of a data management plan, Text+ offers a questionnaire which is closely based on the Max Weber Foundation’s question catalogue “MWS Initial Recording” and the standard catalogue of the Research Data Management Organiser (RDMO).
+It was adapted in collaboration with participants of the Text+ consortium and expanded with discipline-specific examples.
+It will be continuously developed and revised and is integrated into the eResearch Alliance of the SUB Göttingen as a reusable XML catalogue.
 The questionnaire is closely linked to our consulting services.
 Researchers can answer the questions independently or as part of an accompanying consultation with the Text+ Helpdesk and deal with the challenges that potentially arise together with one of our Helpdesk Agents.
 The questionnaire supports you with your self-organisation, but it also helps raising awareness of how to handle research data reasonably.
 Consequently, this questionnaire makes it easier to work with research data.

 This offer is explicitly targeted at our community which focusses on language and text-based data.
 Potential use cases include applications for projects, preparation for the (long-term) storage of research data in corresponding repositories, and the basic organisation of research data.